Apurv3377/wise21/Hardware_Sec/Soln/sheet2.md

 - Thus, in order to resolve these issues, and covert any biased randomness (not really random then is it ?xD) bits to unbiased randomness, we require post processing techniques.

-**Name 3 well known post processing techniques?
+**1.2 Name three well known post processing techniques?
 What are their potential shortcomings?**

 *A. Von-Neumann Correction Method*